rimihaeg/workout-tracker/readme.md

 If the account name already exists the user will be told this as well.

 If the user has added an exercise to the application and visits the exercises page, the user will be shown what exercise he/she added last.
 This element will stay for a few seconds before floating off screen and disappearing.
-More on this in the [Issues](#Issues) chapter.
+More on this in the [Issues chapter](#issues).

 If a user that has not been signed in visits the exercises page, the form for adding a new exercise will not be shown.

 ## Issues
+Here are some issues I ran into while creating the application.

 ### Overflow-x
 There is an element that uses animation to float away from the screen before disappearing.
-This adds a little extra to the app, but without intervention this also adds extra unused space in the direction the element floats off screen, in this case the right.
+TWithout intervention this adds extra unused space in the direction that the element floats off screen, in this case the right.

-To fix this adding of whitespace, and the sudden appearance of a horizontal scrolling bar, the `overflow-x` of the body had to be set to `hidden`.
+To fix this sudden increase in whitespace, and the appearance of a horizontal scrolling bar, the `overflow-x` of the body had to be set to `hidden`.

 As the name `overflow-x` suggests, it regulates overflow, a child taking up more space than the parent element, on the x-axis.

 ### Stack and subList()
 The plan to present the user's newest sets first sounded like the perfect place to use a stack, it both operates on the FILO principal.
-The Stack ahd to be turned into a list for proper thymeleaf handling.
+The Stack had to be turned into a list for proper thymeleaf handling.

 The `Stack.subList()` function was able to do this, whilst also providing the option of filtering x amount of elements from the stack.
 The problem with this approach was that the `subList()` function does not use the stack's intended order, LIFO, but uses a regular FIFO order.